base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/overview.md

 hide_table_of_contents: false
 ---

-# Overview of Connecting to the Blockchain
+# Overview of Privy and the Base Paymaster

 These guides show you how to use [Privy], [Alchemy's Account Kit], and the [Base Paymaster] to enable your users to use onchain apps without creating a wallet on their own, or even needing to pay for gas fees!